YAC (Youth Advisory Council)

-The Youth Advisory Council (YAC, sounds like the animal but spelled differently) is the Community Foundation's youth philanthropy program.
-YAC consists of youth (ages 12-21) from Branch County and Colon.
+The Youth Advisory Council (YAC) is the Community Foundation's youth philanthropy program.
+The group consists of individuals (ages 12-21) from Branch County and Colon, Michigan.
 YAC is dedicated to effective grantmaking, endowment building, leadership, and improving the viability of our communities by involving youth in the visioning and decision-making process.

 For more information about other youth committees visit www.YouthGrantmakers.org.

 How It All Began

 In 1988, the Council of Michigan Foundations (CMF) and community foundation members developed a proposal to the W.K.
 Kellogg Foundation for the Michigan Community Foundations' Youth Project (MCFYP).
 Their efforts meant to do the following:

 - expand the areas served by community foundations in Michigan so that every citizen would have access to a philanthropic vehicle,

 - involve youth in community foundations through the creation of Youth Advisory Committees (or Councils).